Home

 A Northern Trust-commissioned report concluded the provincial government needs to make about $135 million worth of improvements along Highway 97 to open northeast B.C.

-The payoff would be access to a market estimated at $2 billion annually that is currently dominated by Alberta firms who can more easily supply the mining equipment and material to the region.
+The payoff would be access to a market estimated at $2 billion annually that is currently dominated by Alberta firms who can more easily supply the

 (c) 2010 Prince George Citizen